lkirch/ScienceSage/README.md

 ![ScienceSage Logo](images/nano-banana-generated-logo.jpeg)

-## 🤔💭 Problem

-## 🚀 Why ScienceSage?
+## 🤔💭 Problem: Why ScienceSage?

-Space exploration is fascinating but often hard to understand — especially for younger learners or those new to the field.
+🚀 Space exploration is fascinating but often hard to understand — especially for younger learners or those new to the field.
 Reliable information is scattered across the web, and most resources aren’t tailored to different backgrounds.

 **ScienceSage** bridges this gap by:
 - Delivering accurate, up-to-date answers sourced from Wikipedia.